bensu/om-routes/README.md

 ```

 Note that we are tagging every `update!` to the navigation state with
-a namespace qualified keyword.
+a namespace qualified keyword, `:routing.core/nav`.
 Now we define a one-to-one mapping
 between the navigation state and a url, producing a [Bidi](https://github.com/juxt/bidi) handler,
 `route`: